 I should venture into you, but I am uncomfortable.
 I should venture outside of myself, but I am uncomfortable.

 I was given snowshoes in January.
-For most of your season you have provided too much snow for me to use them, snow that fell on the wrong day of my week, frozen air rushing at its heels.
+For most of your season, you have provided too much snow for me to use them, snow that fell on the wrong day of my week, frozen air rushing at its heels.
 This week I answered your invitation.
-I found myself in a park with a friend walking the banks of a river that I have not visited, even in the heat.
+I found myself in a park with a friend walking on the banks of a river I had not visited, even in the heat.
 I was warm laboring across the frozen ground.
 Everything around us was still.
 We encountered only evidence that others had crossed before us, their tracks sealed in the crunchy white surface.